supertylerc/jping/README.md

 # jping [![Build Status](https://travis-ci.org/supertylerc/jping.svg?branch=master)](https://travis-ci.org/supertylerc/jping) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/supertylerc/jping/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/supertylerc/jping/?branch=master)

+# Rewritten!

+`jping` was initially a flexible [Perl][4] script that parsed configuration and pinged all possible IP addresses in all configured subnets in all configured routing-instances.

+Doing things this way was expensive, and excluding routing-instances was not exactly easy.
+There's also the problem of screen-scraping.
+It's possible (however unlikely) that the output could change, breaking the script.

+For this reason, `jping` has been rewritten in Python and takes advantage of `py-junos-eznc` to communicate with Juniper Networks devices using [NETCONF][5].
+This version has been tagged as v0.2.0, and it is now the preferred version of `jping`.

+If you're still looking for the original `jping` written in perl, you can find it in the [v0.1.0][6] tag.

 ## About

 `jping` is a [python][1] script that connects to devices, retrieves the